-Iran agrees to OPEC oil cut, focus shifts back to Russia

-OPEC will propose that non-member producers contribute an additional 0.4 million bpd to the cuts, the source said.
-“It will be stamped when the non-OPEC meeting is done.”

-The Organization of the Petroleum Exporting Countries was meeting in Vienna for a second day running, before discussions with its non-OPEC allies scheduled for 1400 GMT.
+OPEC, Russia close to slashing oil output despite U.S. pressure

+The OPEC deal has yet to be approved at a meeting with the non-OPEC allies later on Friday, but most ministers indicated those talks would be smooth.

+Oil prices jumped about 5 percent toward $63 a barrel by 1400 GMT as the combined cut of 1.2 million bpd would be larger than the minimum of 1 million bpd that the market had expected.

-Saudi Arabia faces pressure from U.S. President Donald Trump to help the global economy by refraining from cutting supplies.
+Saudi Arabia, de facto leader of the Organization of the Petroleum Exporting Countries, has faced demands from Trump to help the global economy by refraining from cutting supplies.

-An OPEC output reduction also would provide support to Iran by increasing the price of oil.
+An output reduction also would provide support to Iran by increasing the price of oil amid attempts by Washington to squeeze the economy of OPEC’s third-largest producer.

+“We will never address geopolitical issues at OPEC,” United Arab Emirates Energy Minister Suhail bin Mohammed al-Mazroui told a news conference.

+Russian Energy Minister Alexander Novak praised the ability of his Saudi counterpart Khalid al-Falih “to find a solution in the most difficult situation”, indicating Russia was on board.

 (Graphic: Who might agree to an OPEC crude supply deal? - tmsnrt.rs/2Ru61od)